coveo-labs/workplacebyfacebook/readme.md

 ## Instructions
 1. [Create a Custom Integration into Workplace by Facebook](https://developers.facebook.com/docs/workplace/custom-integrations-new/).
-2. Make sure the Integration has the following access: Read group content, Read user timeline, Read user email, Read group membership, Read all messages, Create link previews, Read work profile, Manage Knowledge Library content.
+2. Make sure the Integration has the following access: Read group content, Read user timeline, Read user email, Read group membership, Read all messages, Read work profile, Read Knowledge Library content.
 3. Use the `Access Token` as `API Key` in your Generic Rest configuration.
 4. [Create 2 Generic REST API Sources](https://docs.coveo.com/en/1896/).
 One for the content which supports incremental indexing, one for the content which does not support incremental indexing.
 5. Use in both sources the security setup in [SecurityConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/SecurityConfig.json).